 This MSc is taught by our expert team of psychologists specialising in early childhood development.
 The course covers a range of topics from social and cognitive development, to autism and other atypical developmental issues, to the health psychology of infant feeding practices.
 Teaching is grounded in practice with input from social psychologists, health psychologists, neuropsychologists and primatologists.
 As well as a month-long placement, you will also benefit from hands-on learning through our in-house playgroup which is integral to teaching and research on the MSc.

-In addition to core research methods modules, the course includes a seminar series with topics ranging from social and cognitive development, to autism and other atypical developmental issues, to the health psychology of infant feeding practices.
+In addition to core research methods modules, the course includes a seminar series with topics ranging from social and cognitive development to autism and other atypical developmental issues and the health psychology of infant feeding practices.
 The research placement allows direct experience tailored to each student’s career aspirations, and the dissertation allows extensive research into a chosen aspect of child development.

 Office space and equipment, a personal academic supervisor, and inclusion in a vibrant, stimulating and friendly research community.